YaN9-Y/lafin/README.md

 For CelebA-HQ dataset, we use its 256x256 version.
 For CelebA dataset, the original image will be center cropped then resized to 256x256 during training.

 #### 2) Landmarks:
-For CelebA and CelebA-HQ datasets, the landmarks given are not enough.
+For CelebA and CelebA-HQ datasets, the landmarks given by the original dataset are not enough (only 5).
 So we apply [FAN](https://github.com/1adrianb/face-alignment) to generate landmarks as ground truth landmarks.

 You can run `scripts/preprocess_landmark.py` to generate landmarks of the images, then use `scripts/flist.py` to generate landmarks file list.
 For example, to generate the landmarks of the CelebA training images, you should run:
 ```